-- Eligible uses of funding include construction, renovation, or capital equipment purchase for facilities for health, mental health, substance abuse services, training of health professionals, or medical research. - o Eligible facilities include hospitals; health centers and clinics; skilled nursing facilities; mental health centers; facilities for schools of medicine, nursing, or other health professions; and medical research laboratories.

-- Ocongressionally Directed Spending cannot be used for previously completed work, the acquisition of land or purchase of existing buildings, or to pay for salaries or operating costs of the health care facilities.
-General feasibility studies for a health care facility are also prohibited expenses, but architectural and engineering costs with an eligible construction project are permissible uses of funds. - Funding may also be used to purchase capital equipment involved in patient care, such as lab equipment, x-ray machines, or other equipment with a useful life of more than a year and a unit cost of at least \$5,000.
+- Eligible uses of funding include renovation, or capital equipment purchase for facilities for health, mental health, substance abuse services, training of health professionals, or medical research.
+Very limited-scope construction necessary to install equipment may also be eligible. - o Eligible facilities include hospitals; health centers and clinics; skilled nursing facilities; mental health centers; facilities for schools of medicine, nursing, or other health professions; and medical research laboratories. - Ocongressionally Directed Spending cannot be used for previously completed work, the acquisition of land or purchase of existing buildings, or to pay for salaries or operating costs of the health care facilities.
+General feasibility studies for a health care facility are also prohibited expenses, but architectural and engineering costs with an eligible construction project are permissible uses of funds. - o Funding may also be used to purchase capital equipment involved in patient care, such as lab equipment, x-ray machines, or other equipment with a useful life of more than a year and a unit cost of at least \$5,000. - The costs of expendable supplies such as pharmaceuticals, lab chemicals, or office paper are not eligible for funding.